atiradocc/waf_customRule_repo/README.md

 * Under `View By Rule` search for the `CloudWatch` service
 * Scroll down to the results and look for `CloudWatch Alarm detecting AWS WAFv2 Blocking events`

+# Caveats
+This is a work in progress and further work is needed removing findings from other services.